Are you able to Exclude a Child or other Beneficiary from your Will?

 Can Goodwills help if a claim is being made against my mother/father’s Estate?
 Or if a claim is being made against another Estate of which I am a beneficiary?

 Yes.
-If you are a beneficiary of a Will that is being challenged, or an Executor of such a Will, then Goodwills are able to help.
-We can deal with the Probate process itself, in order to ensure that all correspondence is dealt with properly.
-Furthermore, we have a Contentious Probate team who is able to defend the Estate against such a claim.
-More information on our Contentious Probate service can be found by clicking this link.
+If you are a beneficiary of a Will that is being challenged, or an Executor of such a Will, then Goodwills can help.
+Our sister company Premier Solicitors can deal with the Probate, in order to ensure that all correspondence is dealt with properly.
+Furthermore, they have a Contentious Probate team who is able to defend the Estate against such a claim.
+More information on ou Contentious Probate service can be found by clicking this link.